Oatcake: Plain Web Typography

 <strong>Warning!</strong>

-Too many note boxes can overwhelm the reader.
+Too many asides can overwhelm the reader.

 …will render like this: